 Just make sure not to go overboard when it comes to altering your text.
 Too many changes won’t improve readability and may make your resume more confusing.

 Also, work to include a reasonable amount of white space on your resume.
 Wall-to-wall text is hard to read, especially considering most hiring managers only skim these documents initially.
-Work to strike a balance by keeping standard margins, using empty lines to separate content, and utilizing different indentations to create separation.
+Work to strike a balance by keeping standard margins, empty lines to separate content, and different indentations to create separation.